JuliaLang/julia/doc/stdlib/base.rst

 .. function:: Timer(delay, repeat=0)

-   Create a timer that wakes up tasks waiting for it (by calling
+   Create a timer that wakes up tasks waiting for it (by calling  ``wait`` on the timer object) at a specified interval.

 .. function:: Timer(delay, repeat=0)

-   Create a timer that wakes up tasks waiting for it (by calling
+   Create a timer that wakes up tasks waiting for it (by calling  ``wait`` on the timer object) at a specified interval.

 Reflection